 During the Leading Together: the Campaign for Washington University, Arts & Sciences aims to raise $120 million in gifts and commitments to retain and recruit the finest teachers and scholars in the humanities, sciences, and social sciences, as well as secure more than 35 additional endowed professorships, the highest honor that can be bestowed on a faculty member.

 Gifts that strengthen our faculty will strengthen every aspect of the faculty mission: teaching, research, and mentorship—great teachers help students achieve subject matter expertise, quality research enhances the reputation of Washington University and Arts & Sciences, and strong mentorship prepares undergraduates and graduate students to become the leaders of tomorrow.
-Please contact Senior Director of Development Steven Rosenblum at 314-935-5308 to discuss how your gift can impact faculty support.
+Please contact Executive Director of Development Steven Rosenblum at 314-935-5308 to discuss how your gift can impact faculty support.

 Talented and Diverse Student Body (Scholarship)